emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-The SQL select statement used for super user authentication, that is the same as `auth.mysql.super_query`.
+The SQL select statement used for superuser authentication, that is the same as `auth.mysql.super_query`.